asterycs/fem3d/README.md

 - GLSL shaders are written in separate "\*.vert" and "\*.frag" files and are bundled in the executable.
 There are also a number of html files in src that can be used for the WASM build.
 - Magnum examples [here](https://github.com/mosra/magnum-examples)
 - Magnum doc [here](https://doc.magnum.graphics/magnum/getting-started.html).

+TODO:
+* Instructions for building the WASM version
+* Send all events App -> Ui and create callbacks for actions in App.
+Now it is a mess.